In feudal China, women were forbidden to perform on stage. This resulted in male opera singers performing the female roles with Opera face painting.

 Don’t let portable electronics eat up that precious family time you fought so hard for.
 Following a custody arrangement, think outside the box when planning family travel.
 Not just the destination, but experiences that will connect you with your kids while transporting you to a different world.
 New experiences together mean more memories that form the glue of serious bonding that can ease the aftermath of a divorce.
 An iPad shouldn’t replace your ex on family trips, make every second count and generate the stories that will be shared at family gatherings for years to come.

-One such story I have is when my mother and I visit China.
-Our commitment to stay off technology allowed us to have many unique bonding experiences that we will always remember, like the time we transformed ourselves into traditional Beijing opera costumes.
+One such story I have is when my mother and I visited China.
+Our commitment to staying off technology allowed us to have many unique bonding experiences that we will always remember, like the time we transformed ourselves into traditional Beijing opera costumes.

 The process to apply the makeup is 3 hours.
 It begins with a heavy layer of white foundation and powder because the Chinese admired fair skin.
 This foundation is also applied to our hands.
 Rouge accents are applied on the cheeks and swept upwards, with the eyes themselves circled in rouge.
 Eyebrows and eyelids are lined and darkened, while lips are drawn small and round.
 In order to make the ends of our eyes tilt upwards, our hair was pulled back and fixed in place with adhesive tape, then covered in fake hair.